ThinkIQ-Labs/SMIP2PIAF/README.md

 - Name - is captured.
 - Description - is captured.
-- Base Template - is captured by name (the base template needs to be imported first and be present in the SMIP).
+- Base Template - is captured (the base template needs to be imported first and be present in the SMIP).
 - Type - only Elements are considered.
 - Categories - omitted.
 This does not exist in the SMIP.
 - Default Attribute - omitted.
 This does not exist in the SMIP.